Last Updated on May 26, 2022

 My first rule is that the people I follow on Twitter must be engaging.
 If all you’re going to do is tweet (or re-tweet) famous quotes sandwiched between blatant sales messages, don’t expect me to follow you back.

 Sure, it does decrease the number of people who are in my circle of influence, but I also think it makes my core group of followers more loyal and feel more exclusive.

-Most are people looking for helpful information, but many are also entrepreneurs or business professionals.
+Most are people looking for helpful information, but many are also colleagues or industry professionals.

 I actually welcome a recommendation or special offer from them, because many have earned my trust through our interactions.

-I look at Twitter like a club, much like the VIP members program at our shop.
-Like Twitter, our VIP program is free to join, but unlike Twitter, it does have an entry requirement.
+I view all social media like a club, much like the VIP members program at our shop.
+Like all social media platforms, our VIP program is free to join.
+And also like every social media platform, it does have an entry requirement.

-And that requirement is providing us with your permission to market to you.
+And that requirement is giving us permission to market to you.

 Since the benefits of membership in our VIP program kick in only after we receive your permission, people can decide whether or not to join.
 And they can also choose to leave if they don’t want to hear from us anymore.

-It’s the same way I look at Twitter.
+It’s the same way I view Twitter.
 I will follow you back only if your profile has

 - a real name,